milan-m-antony/lumeo/README.md

 ## Features

--   **Album Organization:** Group your files into albums for easy categorization.
+-   **Album Organization:** Group your files into multiple albums for flexible categorization.
 -   **Multi-file Type Support:** Upload and manage images, videos, and other documents.
 -   **Telegram-based Storage:** Leverages Telegram's robust and generous file storage capabilities.
 -   **Supabase Backend:** Uses Supabase for fast and reliable metadata storage and querying.
 -   **Responsive Gallery:** A masonry-style gallery for viewing your media.
--   **File Management:** Edit captions and manage your files.
+-   **File Management:** Edit captions and manage your files across multiple albums.
 -   **Trash Bin:** Soft-delete files and restore them later, or delete them permanently.

 ## Getting Started